 Perhaps the most important truth revealed to us yesterday in the great Feast of the Visitation of our Lady to her older relative Elizabeth, which we find recorded in Luke 1:39-56, is the revelation of Mary as the Mother of God, or Theotokos.
-Among all of her titles—and there are many—Theotokos is by far the greatest, for in and through it we discover not only the glories of Mary, by more importantly, we find revealed who Jesus is: an eternal and divine person who acquired a human nature in order to redeem all of mankind.
+Among all of her titles—and there are many—Theotokos is by far the greatest, for in and through it we discover not only the glories of Mary, but more importantly, we find revealed who Jesus is: an eternal and divine person who acquired a human nature in order to redeem all of mankind.

 The phrase Mother of God is not in Scripture, but we do have something synonymous here in Luke 1:43, in the heart of the visitation account.
 When Mary entered Elizabeth’s home and greeted her, Elizabeth “exclaimed with a loud cry: ‘Blessed are you among women, and blessed is the fruit of your womb!
 And why is this granted me, that the mother of my Lord should come to me?’”
 The Catechism of the Catholic Church explains: